Lewis Fry Richardson: Career

 In 1926, he was elected to the Fellowship of the Royal Society.

 Pacifism

 Richardson's Quaker beliefs entailed an ardent pacifism that exempted him from military service during World War I as a conscientious objector, though this subsequently disqualified him from having any academic post.
 Richardson worked from 1916 to 1919 for the Friends' Ambulance Unit attached to the 16th French Infantry Division.
 After the war, he rejoined the Meteorological Office but was compelled to resign on grounds of conscience when it was amalgamated into the Air Ministry in 1920.
 He subsequently pursued a career on the fringes of the academic world before retiring in 1940 to research his own ideas.
-His pacifism had direct consequences on his research interests.
-According to Thomas Körner, the discovery that his meteorological work was of value to chemical weapons designers caused him to abandon all his efforts in this field, and destroy findings that he had yet to publish.
+His pacifism influenced his research interests.
+According to Thomas Körner, the discovery that his meteorological work was of value to chemical weapons designers caused him to abandon his efforts in this field and destroy findings he had not yet published.